gbroder24/irish-animal-habitat/README.md

 # Irish Animal Habitat
-## Irish Animal Habitat is an online memory card game where the user matches the animal to there habitat.
+## Irish Animal Habitat is an online memory card game where the user matches the animal to their habitat.
 The aim of the game is to help children engage with nature and Irelands unique biodiversity.
 It also provides a form of cognitive training where the user has to remember where the cards are positioned in the game.

 ### PP2 - Gary Broderick
 ![am i responsive screenshot](documentation/responsive/am-i-responsive.PNG)